 My friend Pia and I love to check out new cake places together, and she suggested Bertel’s Kager as a must-try place in Copenhagen for their cheesecake.
 Since I’d never been there, we went to the location on Kompagnistræde, which dates back to the early 1900s.
 There were many varieties of cheesecake to choose from; I had a cherry brownie cake, and my friend had key lime—both were absolutely amazing.
 I can’t believe it took me so long to go here!

 3. Visited the Black Diamond

 I’d been in the café inside the Black Diamond, Copenhagen’s modern waterfront extension to the Royal Library, but hadn’t spent much time exploring the building.
-I wanted to take a tour, but the English tours are given only once every few months, unfortunately (another incentive to improve my Danish!).
-So I decided to stop by and walk around on my own.
+I wanted to take a tour, but the English tours are given only once every few months, so I decided to stop by and walk around on my own.
 The building is certainly beautiful and interesting with its mix of old and new styles, but the highlight for me was sitting outside on the waterfront with a coffee and watching the boats go by.
 This is another favorite place for Copenhageners to hang out on a nice sunny day, and I felt very much like a local.

 4. Jumped on the trampolines on Havnegade